 P.L.
 1114-113 defines Program Income as "gross income generated from the use of CDBG-DR funds and received by the Unit of General Local Government (UGLG)."
 Examples of program income include, but certainly are not limited to, the following: a) proceeds from the disposition by sale or lease of real property purchased or improved with CDBG-DR funds, b) proceeds from the disposition of equipment purchased with CDBG-DR funds, c) net income from the use of rental property owned by the ULGG.
 Based on the definitions provided in P.L.
 114-113 and the County's current Action Plan, the County does not anticipate generating significant program income.
 However, should program income be generated, the County will track the receipts within the County's financial records and report the receipts to HUD via the DRGR database as required in the regulations.
 All program income received prior to grant closeout shall be utilized for additional eligible CDBG-DR activities.
-Any program income remaining after the CDBG-DR program.
+Any program income remaining after the CDBG-DR program closeout will be transferred into the County's regular CDBG program.